Daniel-Nikpayuk/ReadTheTRCReport-Audio-and-Video/video/README.md

 ===========================

 With a crowdsourced project like this, it is expected there would be some variation in the recordings.
-It has been the aim of this archive to normalize this for a standardized accessibility.
+It has been the aim of this archive to normalize this variation for a standardized accessibility.
 In particular, the original videos have been modified in the following ways:

 1. The audio of select videos has been noise reduced to strengthen focus on the empowering voices of these readings.
 1. The audio volume level across all videos has been normalized.